-- 6.24.
-Sealed sources should be designed, manufactured and tested to ensure that they meet the requirements of ISO Standard 2919 [24] or an equivalent national standard. - 6.25.
-Each radioactive source should be permanently and clearly marked with the following details: - (a) The trefoil symbol [28]; - (b) The word 'RADIOACTIVE'; - (c) The chemical symbol(s)symbols and mass number of the radionuclide(s)radionuclides (e.g. 137Cs, 241Am); - (d) The activity of each radionuclide and the reference date; - (e) The identification of the sealed source (model and serial number) and the manufacturer.
+6.24.
+Sealed sources should be designed, manufactured and tested to ensure that they meet the requirements of ISO 2919 [24] or an equivalent national standard.

+6.25.
+Each radioactive source should be permanently and clearly marked with the following details:

+- (a) The trefoil symbol [28]; - (b) The word 'RADIOACTIVE'; - (c) The chemical symbols and mass number of the radionuclides (e.g. 137Cs, 241Am); - (d) The activity of each radionuclide and the reference date; - (e) The identification of the sealed source (model and serial number) and the manufacturer.

-For some types of source, dueowing to the small size of the source capsule, it might not always be practicable to include all the above information, in which case it should be included on the source container.
+For some types of source, owing to the small size of the source capsule, it might not always be practicable to include all the above information, in which case it should be included on the source container.
+6.26.

-- 6.26.
 Source storage containers should be provided for the safe storage of sealed sources when not in use.
-Although there are no specific standards for storage containers, when possible, they should meet the applicable sections of ISO 3999 [39] or IEC 62598 [40]], or equivalent national standards, with regard to labelling and the dose rates outside of the equipment.
-Source storage containers should include a lock or should have an outer locked container designed to prevent unauthorized or accidental removal of the sealed source from its shielded position. - 6.27.
+Although there are no specific standards for storage containers, when possible they should meet the applicable sections of ISO 3999 [39] or IEC 62598 [40], or equivalent national standards, with regard to labelling and the dose rates outside the equipment.
+Source storage containers should include a lock or should have an outer locked container designed to prevent unauthorized or accidental removal of the sealed source from its shielded position.

+6.27.
 Some manufacturers specify a recommended working life for a sealed source.
 The recommended working life is based on a number of factors, including the half-life of the radioisotope, the construction of the source encapsulation and the environmental conditions during the source life.
-It working life is an indication of the period of time over which the source should retain its design integrity.
+The working life is an indication of the period of time over which the source should retain its design integrity.
 Sealed sources should be replaced at the end of the manufacturer's recommended working life.
 Alternatively, a physical assessment of the condition of the source by a suitably experienced body or expert may be performed to support its continued use.
-The regulatory body may recommend certain tests for the extension of use of a source after it reaches its recommended working life, such as an increased frequency of leak tests or an assessment by a qualified expert with access to appropriate facilities. - 6.28.
+The regulatory body may recommended working life, such as an increased frequency of leak tests or an assessment by a qualified expert with access to appropriate facilities.

+6.28.
 Certificates for special form radioactive material (see paras 803 and 804 of SSR-6 (Rev. 1) [26]) should be retained by the operating organization.
-Special The special form certificate expiration date should be kept under review by the radiation protection officer, and replacements should be obtained, as necessary.
+The special form certificate expiration date should be kept under review by the radiation protection officer, and replacements should be obtained as necessary.

-THE USE OF RADIATION SOURCES IN TEMPORARY LOCATIONS
+USE OF RADIATION SOURCES IN TEMPORARY LOCATIONS

 6.29.
 The use of radiation sources in temporary locations, including outdoor locations, should be performed in accordance with the safety assessment and relevant provisions of the management system.
-Such use should only be undertaken by authorized users under the supervision of the radiation protection officer, with due account consideration of security requirements.
+Such use should only be undertaken by authorized users under the supervision of the radiation protection officer, with due consideration of security requirements.
 Appropriate signs and boundary markings should be put in place to warn individuals and to control access to the area.
-Local rules should be followed throughout the
+Local rules should be followed throughout the handling of the radiation sources.